Blog

 Employee wellbeing

 In a post-pandemic world, it's become evident that companies that value the wellbeing of their employees have a significantly healthier work culture.
 Better work-life balance can help staff feel supported and more positive about their workplace.
 It’s one thing for a business to say they value the mental and physical health of their employees; it’s another to show it.
+One way companies are promoting employee wellbeing is adopting remote work and moving to a 4-day workweek, aiming to boost work-life balance and productivity.

 Performance and productivity